 At Rose, your doctor will diagnose your prolapse with a physical exam and possibly an advanced imaging study called an MRI defogram.
 This study is only offered at a few centers in the region and can help your doctor clearly visualize the compartments of the vaginal tract that might be prolapsing.

 The level of prolapse is measured by degrees.
 First degree prolapse is the least severe and fourth degree prolapse is the most severe.
 With a clear diagnosis, your doctor will then create an individualized plan to meet your needs.
 This may include:

 - Kegel Exercises: Tensing the muscles around the vagina and anus, holding for several seconds, then releasing.
 When repeated, this exercise tones the pelvic muscles.

 - Medication: Estrogen therapy may help prevent further weakness of the pelvic floor.

-- Pessary Insertion: A pessary is shaped like a donut and is made of a rubbery material.
+- Pessary Insertion: A pessary is shaped like a contraceptive diaphragm and is made of soft silicone.
 Your doctor may place this in the upper part of your vagina to give added support.

 - Surgery: Surgery may be needed for severe uterine prolapse.
-Options include a hysterectomy (which can be done robotically), repair with sutures or the insertion of a support device, and colpocleisis (closing the vagina; only done in women who are elderly and who are no longer sexually active).
+Options include a hysterectomy, repair with sutures or the insertion of a mesh support device, and vaginal closure (only done in women who are elderly and who are no longer sexually active).